ivangeevo/tough_environment/## CHANGELOG.md

 + Added missing blocks to their appropriate tags.
 + Added Clay Block (made out of 8 clay balls)
 + Added a block tag TURNED_FALLING_BLOCKS that makes blocks in it falling!
++ Changed Primitive tools like stone axe, chisel, shovel, etc. to be slightly faster when mining blocks
 + Improved the logic for hoe tools breaking blocks.
 + Fixed loose slab blocks from being non-opaque (letting light go through them);
 + Fixed multiple block loot tables to drop properly.